-The extended deadline for submission: 10 November 2023, 23h59 Cabo Verde local time (00:59 GMT).
+Deadline Extended: 10 November 2023, 23h59 Cabo Verde local time

 Disclaimer: In the event of any discrepancies or misunderstandings arising from translations or interpretations of this procurement document, the English version shall take precedence and serve as the authoritative reference.
 All parties involved are encouraged to seek clarification or verification in case of uncertainty regarding the content.